Timinator2000/techio-algo-x/19 - 2025 and beyond/03 - picture puzzle.md

 I then use the exact same reducing loop, discussed many times in this playground, to loop through the rows and columns of the grid over and over until a full pass through the grid does not produce any changes.

-At this point, all cells will be reduced to a single candidate for __Test Cases 1 – 3 and 5 – 7__.
+At this point, all cells are reduced to a single candidate for __Test Cases 1 – 3 and 5 – 7__.
 I will leave it to you to figure out why __Test Case 4__ and __Test Case 8__ cannot be reduced all the way to a single candidate per cell (unless you add a tiny bit more logic).

 # A Bit About Solution Design

-In the next diagram, I have grey out either the horizontal borders or the vertical borders.
+In the next diagram, I have greyed out either the horizontal borders or the vertical borders.

 <BR>